 - We remember that Jesus’ death accomplished oneness with our Father.

 - We joyfully look forward to His return to claim us as His own.

 - We proclaim our dependence on and faith in Christ for the forgiveness of our sins.

 Everyone has a story to tell, and we would love to hear yours.
 Far above programs and meetings, we are about relationships.
 Every Sunday, we have have created an opportunity to connect with you, we have reserved one of the tables at the coffee area especially for those of you who want to meet one of the leaders.

 We consider ourselves a family of servant missionaries, not an audience or spectators, but men and women transformed by Jesus, brought into a family of faith and been given a divine mission to serve Fullerton for the glory of God.
 There is therefore no better way to get connected to Southlands, learn more about Jesus and join us on mission than to join a life group.
 Throughout the week, we gather in small groups in homes.
 We discuss how to apply Gods word, serve the city together, celebrate together, and pray together.
 Visit our website to see when and where our life groups are meeting or talk to someone at the visitor’s table.

 We understand that people are on different parts of their journey in understanding who Jesus is, and we design our gatherings to be open to those who are exploring faith.
 In order to equip, train, develop and effectively care for our church family, we encourage them to become members who participate in Jesus’ mission through giving, service, and community.
 We encourage those that are interested or curious about membership to attend “Newcomers Lunch” at Nick and (Nick is the lead pastor) Karin’s home.
 This is designed to give you a more detailed look “under the hood.”
-After attending Coming to Community, you will be invited to attend a membership class where, again you will learn more about what it looks like to join us on mission as a community of faith in Fullerton.
+After attending the Newcomers Lunch, you will be invited to attend a membership class where, again you will learn more about what it looks like to join us on mission as a community of faith in Fullerton.